enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 Firstly off, we have to be on the `master` branch.
 Secondly, we will create a new branch called `red-apple` and jump into it.

+Starting on the `master` branch execute the following commands

 ```
 git branch red-apple
 git checkout red-apple
 ```

+Having done this, we created a new branch and moved into it.

 Let's create a file and call it `apple.txt`